Lightning outlast Blue Jackets 3-2 in 5 OT thriller - WHIZ News

+“I’m not really aiming,” he added.
+“Just sling one there and lucky enough it finds a corner.”

 Point scored from just above the left circle, beating Joonas Korpisalo after the goaltender made an NHL-record 85 saves.
-Point also scored way back in the first period of Game 1 of the best-of-seven series.
+The 24-year-old forward also scored way back in the first period of Game 1 of the best-of-seven series.

-Vezina Trophy finalist Andrei Vasilevskiy also was outstanding for Tampa Bay, making 61 stops.
-The teams combined for 151 shots — most in a NHL game since the league began officially tracking the statistic in 1955-56.
+Vezina Trophy finalist Andrei Vasilevskiy bought time for Point and Co. with 61 saves for Tampa Bay.
+The teams combined for 151 shots — most in an NHL game since the league began officially tracking the statistic in 1955-56.

 “It’s tiring for sure but then it gets fun at some point,” Point said.
 “I don’t know how many guys played a game like that, that long.
 It was an exciting one.”

-The teams are meeting in the first round for the second straight year, with the Lightning looking to rebound from being swept 16 months ago by the underdog Blue Jackets, who became the first No. 8 seed to oust the winner of the Presidents’ Trophy in four games.
+The teams are meeting in the first round of the playoffs for the second straight year, with the Lightning looking to rebound from being swept 16 months ago by the underdog Blue Jackets, who became the first No. 8 seed to oust the winner of the Presidents’ Trophy in four games.

-Pierre-Luc Dubois scored on the power play and Oliver Bjorkstrand added a goal late in the second period to give Columbus — the No. 7 seed in the East — a pair of short-lived leads in regulation.
+Pierre-Luc Dubois scored on the power play and Oliver Bjorkstrand added a goal late in the second period to give Columbus — the No. 7 seed in the Eastern Conference — a pair of short-lived leads in regulation.

+Yanni Gourde had the other goal for the second-seeded Lightning, who got the game-winner from Point shortly after Columbus was denied a chance to potentially end the six-hour marathon with Cam Atkinson barreling in on Vasilevskiy on a short-handed breakaway.

+Tampa Bay defenseman Victor Hedman caught up to Atkinson, though, before pushing him to the ice while flicking the puck away.
+No penalty was called.

 Game 2 is Thursday.